inside.ewu.edu

 Notes: offered fall quarter and may be repeated for credit when topics vary.

-Workshop in various forms of script writing, e.g., documentary, narrative fictional, narrative nonfictional, comedy, adaptation.
-Students learn the art of the pitch, outlining and writing the film treatment.
-Different topics will be indicated on EagleNET and on the student’s permanent record.
+Workshop in various forms of script writing, e.g., documentary, narrative fictional, narrative nonfictional, comedy, and adaptation.
+Students learn the art of the pitch, outlining, and writing the film treatment.
+Different topics are indicated on EagleNET.
+Companion course to FILM 417L.

 Notes: may be repeated for credit when screenplay project is different.

-Students will write a first draft of a feature film screenplay or extended teleplay from a treatment or story outline.
+Students write a first draft of a feature film screenplay or extended teleplay from a treatment or story outline.
+Companion course to FILM 420L.

-Students will create and defend either a feature length screenplay or extended teleplay.
+Students create and defend either a feature length screenplay or extended teleplay.
+Companion course to FILM 421L.

 FILM 439.
 SPECIAL TOPICS.
 1-5 Credits.